Representing Domain-Mixing Optical Degradation for Real-World Computational Aberration Correction via Vector Quantization: Funding

 To facilitate the relative research, we benchmark the DACAC task with a novel Real-world aberrated images dataset (\textit{Realab}).
-Realab is composed of aberrated images under 2 Minimalist Optical Systems (MOS) with distinct aberration behaviors (MOS-S1 and MOS-S2), which is a typical application of CAC~\cite{2013High,jiang2023minimalist}.
+Realab is composed of aberrated images under two Minimalist Optical Systems (MOS) with distinct aberration behaviors (MOS-S1 and MOS-S2), which is a typical application of CAC~\cite{2013High,jiang2023minimalist}.
 For $\mathcal{D}_{S}$, we directly feed the ray-tracing-based optical model~\cite{Chenshiqi} with the design parameters of the applied MOS to generate paired images, \ie, coined \textit{Syn}.
 For $\mathcal{D}_{T}$, two settings are applied: (1) \textit{Real-Snap}, where we snap real-world images with the two MOS; (2) \textit{Real-Sim}, where we add disturbance to the parameters of the optical model to simulate the synthetic-to-real gap and generate paired ``real-world'' images, where the ground truth is only available for the test set.
-In this regard, the DACAC task is performed on \textbf{\textit{Syn$\to$Real-Snap}} and \textbf{\textit{Syn$\to$Real-Sim}}, respectively.
-Comprehensively, the former results showcase the intuitive real-world performance, while the latter results provide numerical evaluation under referenced metrics, \eg~LPIPS~\cite{zhang2018unreasonable}, PSNR, and SSIM~\cite{wang2004image}.
-Please refer to the supplementary material for more details regarding the benchmarks.
+In this regard, as shown in Figure~\ref{fig:benchmark}, the DACAC task is performed on \textbf{\textit{Syn$\to$Real-Snap}} and \textbf{\textit{Syn$\to$Real-Sim}}, respectively.
+Comprehensively, the former results showcase the intuitive real-world performance, while the latter results provide numerical evaluation under referenced metrics, \eg~LPIPS~\cite{zhang2018unreasonable}, FID~\cite{heusel2017gans}, PSNR, and SSIM~\cite{wang2004image}.
+Please refer to Section~\ref{subsec:dataprepare} for more details regarding the dataset preparation.